10 Facts about Area 51

 5. Early on, the only entertainment at Area 51consisted of a single cement tennis court and a small bowling alley.
 There was no television, and radio signals only made it through the surrounding mountains in the evening.

 6. There is a sliver of truth to the conspiracy theory that the moon landing was staged at Area 51.
-Various space equipment – including land rovers and
+Various space equipment – including land rovers and life support systems – were tested by the astronauts at the adjoining nuclear testing grounds.

 7. After an increase in UFO sightings in 1952, the CIA concluded that "there is a remote possibility that they may be interplanetary aircraft," and that it was necessary to investigate each sighting.